 In general, you may wish to stick with century-family fonts for legal briefs.
-A few examples of fonts you may want to use in your legal documents include Century Schoolbook, Georgia, Baskerville, Bookman Old Style, Helvetica, and Century Gothic.
+A few examples you may want to use as your legal fonts include Century Schoolbook, Georgia, Baskerville, Bookman Old Style, Helvetica, and Century Gothic.
 If you go with one of these options, you should be on the right track.

 Branding and Logo Fonts

 If you are trying to pick the right font for your branding information, you can really go any way you would like.

 There are a lot of factors you need to consider when you are trying to find the right font category for your information.
 You should think about your brand personality, consider your budget, and make sure you don’t run into any licensing requirements.
 Of course, you should make sure your typeface is easy to read, catches the attention of your readers, and effectively communicate the information you want to convey.

 We actually looked at a ton of law firm logos, and here’s what we found:

 We found that 64% of law firm logos had a serif font and 36% opted for a sans serif font.
 You can really choose between the two.